Oil Creek State Park

 The trail is open to two-way bicycle traffic.
 Stay to the right while riding.
 When passing another cyclist, first ensure that there are no oncoming riders, then call out to the cyclist that you are passing.
 Bicycles should be parked off of the trail to avoid obstructing traffic.

 Caution: Park maintenance and emergency vehicles may be on the trail.

 Backpacking: The 36-mile long Gerard Hiking Trail encompasses the entire park.
 The main trail is marked with yellow paint blazes.
 For shorter day hikes, use the five connecting loops blazed in white.
 Parking areas are available at several access points.
 Scenic vistas, waterfalls and historic sites are prevalent along the trail.

 Two overnight hike-in shelter areas (Cow Run and Wolfkiel Run) are along the trail.
-Each area contains tent sites, six adirondack-type shelters with fireplaces, restrooms and water supply.
+Each area contains tent sites, six Adirondack-style shelters with fireplaces, restrooms and seasonal water supply.
 A fee and reservations are mandatory for use of these areas and overnight usage is limited to one night per shelter site.
 Fires are only permitted in camp stoves, fireplaces or designated locations and must be extinguished when unattended.
 Standing timber and shrubs must not be defaced.
 Camping is permitted in shelter areas only.
 Other special regulations pertain to these areas.
 Contact the park office for further information.
-Pets are permitted on designated sites.

 Explore the Winter Report for the current snow and ice depths.